-The aim of fresh logistics is to reduce shrinkage by maintaining an agreeable service level by bringing demand and supply closer to each other.
-The retailer's shelf is of central importance as it is here that the demanding consumer (top left) meets the supplying chain (bottom left).
+The aim of fresh logistics is to increase the freshness of the product in the shelf and to reduce shrinkage by bringing demand and supply closer to each other, and at the same time maintain an agreeable service level .
+The retailer's shelf is of central importance as it is here that the demanding consumer meets the supplying chain.